cfeenstra67/CFGradient/README.md

 ![image](https://cloud.githubusercontent.com/assets/24579331/24692032/f588f184-19a4-11e7-992d-ed431b21b1c0.gif)

-CFGradientLayer Properties:
+CFGradientLayer Properties (All Animatable):

 gradientType- either AxialGradient or RadialGradient.
-Exactly what it sounds like.
-Animatable
+Exactly what it sounds like

 startColor- CGColorRef used at the beginning of the gradient.
 If radial, this is at the center of the layer, and if axial it is at the startPoint of the layer